 How do the MW75 Neuro connect?

-The MW75 uses Bluetooth 5.2 with AAC, aptX adaptive, and SBC support.
+The MW75 uses Bluetooth 5.2 with support for AAC and SBC, as well as Snapdragon Sound, which enables aptX Adaptive.
 The headphones also support Bluetooth Multipoint to connect to two devices simultaneously.
-Snapdragon Sound provides lossless audio if you have an Android phone with a newer Qualcomm chip.

 The MW75 Neuro comes with a USB-C to 3.5mm cable for wired listening, as well as a USB-C to USB-A adapter, a 3.5mm to 1/4 adapter, and a flight adapter, so you have plenty of options to plug in wherever you are.
 Despite all these wired options, however, it’s important to note that you cannot use any of the brain-tracking features with a wired connection, since the headphones must be connected to the Neurable app on your mobile device to do so.